kitschpatrol/yanki/readme.md

 - Pradhyo Bijja's [anki-markdown-notes](https://github.com/Pradhyo/anki-markdown-notes)
 - langfield's [ki](https://langfield.github.io/ki/)

+## Known issues

+- [ ] GitHub-flavored Markdown style autolinks are not detected.
+(They're currently in conflict with the way WikiLinks are processed.
+I have to move that implementation from a Remark transformer plugin to a Micromark parser.)
+- [ ] Intra-note links _do not update_ after automatic renaming, e.g. via the `--manage-filenames` flag, potentially resulting in broken links.

 ## The future

-Areas of improvement before a 1.0.0 release:

 Possible features on the horizon:

-- [ ] Restore support for GitHub-flavored Markdown style autolinks.
-(Unfortunately they're currently in conflict with the WikiLink implementation.)
+- [ ] Command to convert markdown notes to Anki packages (`.apkg` files), instead of syncing directly with Anki.
 - [ ] Sync and store Anki's review statistics to the Markdown file's frontmatter.
+This could be useful to both "back up" progress made in Anki, and to afford integration with other local tools.
+(In exchange for some extra noise in the frontmatter.)
+- [ ] Model migrations.

-- [ ] Including some built-in CSS stylesheet options might be nice, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.
+- [ ] Include a built-in CSS stylesheet, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.

-- [ ] Support for Mermaid diagrams.
+- [ ] Mermaid diagrams support.
 (Unlikely since rendering to an SVG seems to require a browser.
 See [rehype-mermaid](https://github.com/remcohaszing/rehype-mermaid) and [remark-mermaidjs](https://github.com/remcohaszing/remark-mermaidjs).)
 - [ ] It would be nice to find a way to talk to the Anki database that doesn't require the Anki app to be running, but my research hasn't yet turned up anything as robust and reliable as Anki-Connect for this purpose.

 ## Maintainers